JamesStitzel/Casa/README.md

 ## Installation

-1. Clone repository.
+1. Clone the repository
-2. npm install
+2. Open "casa" in terminal
-3. node server.js
+3. "npm i"
+4. "npm run develop"

 Running seeders/seed.js is only if you want to have a prepopulated database.